hashicorp/terraform-provider-arukas/website/docs/index.html.markdown

 # Arukas Provider

-!> **NOTE:** Arukas' beta service will end on **July 31, 2017**.
-    After that, official service will be started (however, the release date is undecided).
-    We plan to upgrade this provider after official service starts.
-    Until that time, this provider will not be maintained.

 The Arukas provider is used to manage [Arukas](https://arukas.io/en/) resources.

 Use the navigation to the left to read about the available resources.